Troubleshooting LSI RAID issues in Proxmox with CLI

 • Migration and patrol read settings: these affect rebuild timing and LED behaviour.

 • Proxmox does not always ship vendor CLI tools like storcli or MegaCLI by default.
-If they are missing, install the vendor package from Broadcom/LSI or copy it to the host if offline.
-The kernel driver can be present while utilities are not.
+If they are missing, install the vendor package from Broadcom/LSI or copy it to the host if it is offline.
+The kernel driver can be present while the utilities are not.

 • storcli and MegaCLI expose the controller state and let you start or monitor rebuilds from the OS rather than the BIOS.